bwqr/yelken/README.md

 ## Community

 You can express your ideas and questions in Issues or Discussions.
-You can also join our [Discord](https://discord.gg/D4bfHr8neh) server to chat about Yelken
+You can also join our [Discord](https://discord.gg/D4bfHr8neh) server to chat about Yelken.

 ## Contributing